codykrieger/blue_sparks/README.md

 If you want to route to a static page in another location (for example, a homepage), do this:

-    match '/home' => 'blue_sparks/pages#show', :slug => 'home'
+    match '/my/crazy/page/of/doom' => 'blue_sparks/pages#show', :slug => 'mycrazypageofdoom'

-In that case, you'd need an app/views/pages/home.html.erb file.
+In that case, you'd need an app/views/pages/mycrazypageofdoom.html.erb file.

-Generally speaking, you need to route to the 'show' action with an :slug param of the view filename.
+Generally speaking, you need to route to the 'show' action with a :slug param of the view filename.

 You can route the root url to a high voltage page like this: